NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-mig-mps.md

 - ❓ means unknown
 - 👋 means not necessary any more

-In summary, MIG+MPS is the recommended GPU splitting and sharing tool from NVIDIA, but it's too complex and can not achieve fine-grained resource control, nor oversubscription and GPU remote sharing.
-It must be used with nvidia-gpu-operator in Kubernetes environment.
+In essence, while MIG+MPS is NVIDIA's official method for GPU partitioning and sharing, it has significant limitations.
+It's overly complex, lacks fine-grained resource control, doesn't support oversubscription or remote GPU sharing, and requires the nvidia-gpu-operator in Kubernetes environments.

-TensorFusion offers much more powerful features and also much more seamless onboarding experience.
+TensorFusion provides a more comprehensive feature set and a smoother onboarding process.
+It offers powerful capabilities with a user-friendly approach.

-Another huge difference is that MIG+MPS are implemented inside GPU hardware plus a software interface, while TensorFusion is vendor agnostic and hardware agnostic.
+A another key distinction is: MIG+MPS is tied to specific GPU hardware and software interfaces, whereas TensorFusion is designed to be vendor and hardware agnostic.

 ### Deploy & Usage

 NVIDIA MIG and MPS requires manual planning and configuration, learning curve is high.

 TensorFusion has less dependencies and offers full-fledged control plane to operator the GPU/NPU cluster for both community and commercial users.

+Let's compare the usage between these solutions:

 ```yaml
 # NVIDIA MIG+MPS Pod Template